mayariii/image-search/README.md

 * Search form: form fields consisting of label, text input and button, for user to enter search term
 * Image list: once search term is submitted, relevant images will be rendered
 * Pagination: max number of results presented per page
-* Accessibility: Semantic HTML elements
-* Mobile responsiveness
+* Accessibility: Semantic HTML elements, form label associated with text input to ensure purpose of form control is presented to screen readers

 ### Future improvements
 UI/UX: